landislab/landislab.github.io/home/index.md

 ----

 # News

+*28 Oct 2019*<br>
+Dr. Mariana Braga has joined the lab as a postdoctoral researcher.
+Dr. Braga recently earned her PhD from Stockholm University, where she studied the co-evolution of plant-insect interactions.
+Welcome!

 *03 Sep 2019*<br>
 We are actively recruiting PhD students to join us for Fall 2020!
 Interested applicants, please contact [michael.landis@wustl.edu](mailto:michael.landis@wustl.edu) so we can learn more about you and your research interests, and so we can answer any questions you have about applying.
 Learn more about applications [here](http://dbbs.wustl.edu/prospstudents/PhDAdmissions/Pages/PhDAdmissions.aspx).